 How do you know if you have a deficiency?
 Talk with your doctor and/or dietitian.
-A dietitian can perform a nutrient assessment, looking at what you are getting and lacking in your diet as well as assess risk factors that may cause or lead to a nutrient deficiency and a doctor can order specific labs to be checked via a blood draw.
+A dietitian can perform a nutrient assessment where they can assess your nutrient intake, what you may be lacking in your diet, as well as assess risk factors that may cause or lead to a nutrient deficiency.
+A doctor can order specific labs to be checked via a blood draw.